aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides/presentationfactory/getpresentationtext/_index.md

 ---
 ## PresentationFactory.GetPresentationText method (1 of 3)

-Retreieves the raw text from the slides
+Retrieves the raw text from the slides

 ```csharp
 public IPresentationText GetPresentationText(string file, TextExtractionArrangingMode mode)